clementinegrethen/StereoLunar/README.md

 Each triplet `{.jpg, .exr, .npz}` corresponds to a single camera frame.

 ---
-## Integration of StereoLunar with MOONSt3R:
+## Integration of StereoLunar with StereoLunar:
 The dataset has been formatted to be **plug-and-play with DUSt3R/MASt3R**.
 We also provide  a **custom dataloader** that loads images, depth maps, and camera parameters in one call.  [`mast3r/dust3r/dust3r/datasets/LunarDataset.py`](mast3r/dust3r/dust3r/datasets/LunarDataset.py)

 ---